 There are a lot of second-time mothers who say they let the process of feathering the nest fall by the wayside the second time around.
 You’re running around after a toddler and sometimes you can go all day forgetting the fact that you’re carrying a baby inside you.
 I like to think this relaxed approach to the nursery is a direct reflection of how far we’ve come as parents.
 At this point, you know what you’re getting into… or you know that you can’t control the kind of baby you’re blessed with no matter how much prep work you put in.

 Our second born was, in all honesty, a surprise.
-So, I was constantly reminding myself that this baby was, in fact, coming, whether we were prepared or not.
+So, I was constantly reminding myself that this baby was in fact coming, whether we were prepared or not.
 August was almost 9 months when I found out we were pregnant and at that point, the newborn stage was still pretty fresh in our minds.
-I knew what I was doing, so the planning fell by the wayside and soon enough, we were 28 weeks and I realized the countdown was on.
-We decided to transform our office (remember the blue room?) into a nursery by changing up the color to a really fabulous hue: Privilege Green (HGSW3253).
+I knew what I was doing, so the planning fell by the wayside.
+Soon enough, we were 28 weeks along and I realized the countdown was on.
+We decided to transform our office (remember the blue room?) into a nursery by changing up the color to a really fabulous hue: Privilege Green (HGSW6193).

 Now that we’re settling into our routine and I’m still on maternity leave, I’ve enjoyed finding some normalcy in our routine, out of the hospital.
 But every time I walk into Birdie’s nursery, I see all the people who helped bring her home.